emergingcode/gherxunit/README.md

 The adoption of Behavior-Driven Development (BDD) has become increasingly common in software development, promoting better communication between technical and non-technical teams.
 However, its integration with traditional testing frameworks is not always straightforward.

 **GherXunit** emerges as a viable alternative for teams looking to explore the benefits of BDD within the xUnit framework, without requiring external tools such as Cucumber or SpecFlow.
+It acts as a superset of xUnit, allowing tests to be written in Gherkin.

 > [!IMPORTANT]
 > According to the study *Behavior Driven Development: A Systematic Literature Review* (Farooq et al., 2023, IEEE Access), some recurring difficulties in using BDD include: